 - Butter for the baking dish

 Preheat oven to 450 degrees.
-Lightly grease a 9×13 baking dish with butter.
+Lightly butter a 9×13 baking dish.
 (If you have more than enough for one dish, put the overflow in an 8×8 square or rounded dish).

 - Mix dry ingredients, onions and celery in bowl.

 - Add the chicken stock, a little at a time; mix (I use my hands).
 Keep adding stock until the dressing is very soupy/wet.
-(In other words, 4 cups is a guide – this isn’t precision baking!)
+(In other words, 4-5 cups is a guide.
+This isn’t precision baking!
+Nothing needs to be “cooked.”)

 - Add eggs; mix.